RaimundoGallino/PlaceApp-Clone-ARFoundation/README.md

 In this application the user is able to choose between real Scale 3D models and position it in the real world.
 When a item is selected, it can be moved, rotated, toggle its measures, positioned or deleted -This applies to already positioned models or new-.

--  **Item generator tool** : generates an scriptable object based on the item characteristics and saves it for the app to use it.
+-  **Item generator tool** : Generates an scriptable object based on the item characteristics and saves it for the app to use it.
 Find it at Tools>Item Generator
 <div align="center">
 <img src="https://i.imgur.com/wfaVBS5.png" height="40%" width="40%">
 </div>